MileHacker Logo

 • International Flights: Arrive at Las Américas International Airport (SDQ) at least 3 hours before your scheduled international flight departure.

-• This timeframe gives ample opportunity for check-in, bag check, security screening, and immigration processes.
+• This timeframe gives ample opportunity for check-in, baggage drop, security screening, and immigration processes.

-• Airport Facilities for Departing Travelers: After clearing protection and immigration, SDQ offers various dining options, shops (including taxes-free for last-last-minute souvenirs), and waiting areas.
+• Airport Facilities for Departing Travelers: After clearing security and immigration, SDQ presents various dining options, shops (including duty-free for last-minute souvenirs), and lounges.

 Passport Ready

-Ensure your passport's validity extends valid for a minimum of six months after your departure date.
+Ensure your passport's validity extends at least six months beyond your departure date.

 E-Ticket Prepared

-Have your E-Ticket A quick response code easily accessible, on your phone or printed, for a smooth exit.
+Have your E-Ticket QR code easily accessible, on your phone or printed, for a smooth exit.

 Departure Tax

-Confirm if your departure tax is included in your airfare to avoid surprises at the airport.
+Confirm if your departure tax is part of your airfare to avoid surprises at the airport.

 Sea/River Arrivals